JoseDiazCodes/JoseDiazCodes/README.md

 ### 🤝 **Open Source & Collaboration**

-Keen on diving into open source, I am actively seeking opportunities to contribute to meaningful projects.
-Whether it's fixing bugs, adding features, or enhancing documentation, I am all in for collaborative innovation and learning.
+I am eagerly diving into open source and actively seeking opportunities to contribute to impactful projects.
+Whether it's fixing bugs, adding features, or enhancing documentation, I am ready for collaborative innovation and learning.

 **Connect with Me:**